How to Photograph the Northern Lights

 By Photographer Patrick J. Endres

-Todays digital cameras provide the photographer immediate exposure feedback and allows real–time learning in the field where corrections can be made on the spot.
-This has somewhat demystified northern lights photography, but it has not removed the need for experience, or being well informed about the many aspects necessary to make it a success.
+Today’s digital cameras provide the photographer immediate exposure feedback and allow real-time learning in the field where corrections can be made on the spot.
+This has somewhat demystified northern lights photography, but it has not removed the need for experience or being well informed about the many aspects necessary to make it a success.